Join us! Register today* For a one page schedule of events click here

 Casey Hammond, Principal Deputy Assistant Secretary for Land and Minerals Management, U.S. Department of the Interior will speak about "Latest developments impacting mining in the U.S. and Navigating the U.S. permitting system and operating environment".

 The event format encourages all to meet and ask questions of experts from around the world, with many leading companies who are working to fund projects, drive down cost, use innovative means to manage and reduce risk and add value.
 For a one page schedule of events click here showing the 30 round table panels led by many industry leaders who working around the world.
 They will discuss:

-- Bankers’ View of Capital Markets and Mine Financing - multiple round table panels about recent deals, M&A, restructurings, where, how and who is raising capital, what issues are most prominent.
+- Bankers’ View of Capital Markets and Mine Financing - multiple round tables about recent deals, M&A, restructurings, where, how and who is raising capital, what issues are most prominent in investors' minds.